 Charged with Resisting Arrest?

-Work with Two of San Diego's Best Defense Attorneys
+Work with One of San Diego's Best Defense Attorneys

 The crime of "resisting arrest" encompasses much more than resisting